-Kayak on Florida's Space Coast to see wildlife and natural beauty.
+A kayak adventure on Florida's Space Coast comes complete with wildlife and natural beauty.

 Water surrounds us and the woods literally cry out with the calls of birds.
 We are in the Space Coast, in the midst of some of the nation's best paddling and bird-watching country and cannot resist a kayaking venture.